-Domain: Instruction and Student Achievement

-lm Implementation Status

-Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence

-yet В Α runy

-18. Special, electives and career technical education (CTE) teachers have regularly scheduled opportunities to consult with special education teachers and related service providers to implement strategies that support the learning of all SWDs in their classes.
+Domain: Instruction and Stude nt Achi ieveme nt lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Eully Data Sources/Supporting Evidence yet В Α Fully 18.
+Special, electives and career technical education (CTE) teachers have regularly scheduled opportunities to consult with special education teachers and related service providers to implement strategies that support the learning of all SWDs in their classes.
 A music teacher has several SWDs in his classes.
 A special education teacher is available to observe students during class and discuss accommodations, modifications or other appropriate supports for these students.
 The physical therapist provides consultation to the physical education (P.E.) coach related to adaptive equipment for students who need mobility supports.
 The occupational therapist provides guidance to the business education teacher on the use of assistive devices, such as adaptive keyboards, for a student with fine motor support needs.
 ESE teachers and support services personnel solicit feedback from specials, electives or CTE teachers to determine the effectiveness of instructional accommodations or modifications.
 The ESE teachers provide monthly updates with specific student information, instructional strategies and/or useful articles to teachers.
 The LATS team provides guidance and training on the use of assistive technology devices.
-Y

-Sugge ested Measures: Teacher schedules, teacher ers' lesson plans, agendas and notes from collaborative te aching ses ssions.
+Sugge ested Measures: Teacher schedules, teache ers' lesson plans, agendas and notes from collaborative tea aching ses ssions.
+Note: Note: - Comm ents:

-Note: -

-Comm ents:

-Domain: Instruction and Stude nt Achi eveme nt lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A · uny 19.
+Domain: Instruction and Stude nt Achi eveme nt lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A 19.
 General and special education teachers use the Florida Standards as the foundation for instruction of all SWDs, including those with a significant cognitive disability.
 IEP goals and objectives for all SWDs are aligned to the general education standards.
 General and special education teachers can articulate what all students need to know, understand and be able to do in relation to the Florida Standards.
 The instructional goals and learning targets of students with a significant cognitive disability are based on access points.
-Teachers modify learning goals and instruction for students with a significant cognitive disability using the same, or similar, age-appropriate materials as those used by students without disabilities.
-Y Curriculum provided by the district Sugge ested Measures: Lesson or unit plans, curri iculum maps, walk-through data, ongoing progress-monito ring data.
+Teachers modify learning goals and instruction for students with a significant cognitive disability using the same, or similar, age-appropriate materials as those used by students without disabilities. > IEP goals and objectives for all SWDs are aligned to the general education standards.
+Sugge ested Measures: Lesson or unit plans, curri culum maps, walk-through data, ongoing progress-monito ring data.
 Note: For all SWDs, including those who are taking g alternate assessment, educators should develop learning goals and d assess p rogress to ward mee eting those goals based on the Florida Standards.
-Comm nents:
+Comm ents: